-The first study, published in a recent issue of the journal Circulation, analyzed the blood of 3,333 adults enrolled in the Nurses’ Health Study of Health Professionals Follow-up Study over a 15-year period.
+Another recent study, published in 2016 in the journal Circulation, analyzed the blood of 3,333 adults enrolled in the Nurses’ Health Study of Health Professionals Follow-up Study over a 15-year period.
 The researchers found that the participants who had higher levels of the byproducts of full-fat dairy in their blood had roughly 46 percent lower risk of developing diabetes during the study period than those with lower levels.

 Add this finding to another recent study published in the American Journal of Nutrition that looked at the effects of full- and low-fat dairy on obesity.
 This study followed 18,438 women and found that those who consumed full-fat dairy products were 8 percent less likely to be overweight or obese than the women who ate low-fat or no-fat dairy varieties.

-It's a slight percentage, but the two studies together show that full-fat dairy is not nearly the nutritional disaster that health experts had claimed it to be.
+It's a slight percentage, but these studies together show that full-fat dairy is not nearly the nutritional disaster that health experts had claimed it to be.
 And it may even be the healthier choice for your diet.

 Why would consuming full-fat dairy products that are higher in both calories and fat actually lower your risk for diabetes and obesity?
 Researchers think that when people eat low-fat dairy products they aren't as full and satisfied as they would be if they had eaten more fat.
 So they replace that missing fat with sugar and carbs — two ingredients known to wreak havoc on a person's weight and insulin levels.

 Of course, this doesn't necessarily mean that you should eat loads of full-fat dairy products in an effort to lose weight.
 But it does mean that the old advice about cutting the fat in your dairy products may not hold much weight.